computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 za	South Africa
 ```

 We'll set up a leaderboard for the text classification task.
 Your job is to configure a set of language models that perform the best on the text classification task.
 We will use the city names dataset, which you should have already downloaded.
 The test set has one unlabeled city name per line.
-Your code should output a file `labels.txt` with one two-letter country code per line.
+Your code should output a file `test_labels.txt` with one two-letter country code per line.

 Feel free to extend the `NgramModel` or `NgramModelWithInterpolation` when creating your language model.
 Possible ideas to consider and experiment with when creating your model are utilizing a special end-of-text character, trying a new method for determining the vocab, and improving how your model handles novel characters.